-At this stage, you have the option of downloading the available data products as well as the associated raw data via individual tar files separately.
+At this stage, you have the option of downloading the available data products as well as the associated raw data via individual tar files separately via the selection boxes shown in Figure 3.3.

-ALMA data do have a quite deep data hierarchy5.
-In short: observations that can be observed and calibrated together and independently are placed in a Member OUS.
+ALMA data do have quite a deep data hierarchy5.
+In short: observations that can be observed and calibrated together and independently are placed in a Member OUS (Observation Unit Set).
 Observations that have to be combined from several Member OUSs are placed into the same Group OUS.
 This is done until all observations of a Science Goal (corresponding to one Science Goal OUS) in the OT are distributed.